enzymejs/enzyme-matchers/README.md

 ## Assertions

 > Notes
-> * Note, the syntax for using these assertions may be different depending on your testing framework.
-For more information, visit the frameworks package README in `packages/`
+> * The syntax for using these assertions may be different depending on your testing framework.
+For more information, visit the framework you are using's package README in `packages/`

 > * Not all assertions work with every rendering strategy.
 >   If you are wondering what rendering mechanism to use when, refer to
 >   [enzyme's documentation](https://github.com/airbnb/enzyme).